 Yep…I said that and I mean it.

-OK, with a birthday coming up that involves larger numbers than I ever dreamed of, I’ve got to say that I’ve officially joined the “Old Guys Rule” club.
+OK, with a birthday just passed that involves larger numbers than I ever dreamed of, I’ve got to say that I’ve officially joined the “Old Guys Rule” club.
 Which probably also means I have to work at understanding today’s young adults.
 But seriously, I don’t understand people who aren’t willing to work hard and yes, I see a lot of young adults that don’t seem to have much interest in working hard.

 Working hard just means that you put in your best effort at whatever it is you’ve been tasked to do.
 It benefits YOU as much as it benefits anyone else over the long haul.
 More importantly, God tells us to work hard: